An Analysis of "The Nymph’s Reply to the Shepherd" by Sir Walter Raleigh

 The Nymph Mocks the Shepherd

 The poem begins and ends her explanation in the subjunctive mood; this helps set up the rhetorical style of the poem as she contrasts the hypothetical vision of the shepherd to her own morally reflective understanding.
 The diction of the poem is alluring.
-In each couplet, the nymph initially seems to adhere to the shepherd’s pastoral diction of a happy ending, but just as quickly as the beautiful imagery is laid out, she mockingly undermines his vision with a more literal view of how life is short and will soon be forgotten.
+In the initial lines of each stanza, the nymph initially seems to adhere to the shepherd’s pastoral diction of a happy ending, but just as quickly as the beautiful imagery is laid out, she mockingly undermines his vision with a more literal view of how life is short and will soon be forgotten.

 This sense of mockery is found in the end-rhyme of each line.
 In each instance, the words help portray what is to be considered within the context of the shepherd’s humanistic vision of their life together.
 The words forgotten and rotten, which are taken from the end of the fifteenth and sixteenth lines, help focus the imagery in the poem.
 The nymph explains to the shepherd that any gift he may give, to win her heart, will soon grow old, break, and be forgotten.
 She alludes that a timeless creature such as herself sees things as they will someday become, “Had joys no date nor age no need, / Then these delights my mind might move” (22-23), and that any gift she receives is already rotten in her eyes because of her foreknowledge of the change it will eventually go through.